DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Accounting/index.rst

 DataStore Helpers
 ======================
-From DIRAC v6r17p14 there is the possibility to to run multiple 'DataStore' services, where one needs to be called 'DataStoreMaster', while all the others may be called anything else.
+From DIRAC v6r17p14 there is the possibility to run multiple 'DataStore' services, where one needs to be called 'DataStoreMaster', while all the others may be called anything else.
 The master will create the proper buckets and the helpers only insert the records to the 'in' table.
 For example::